codex-storage/codex-research/design/marketplace.md

 the content from the client simultaneously, not unlike a DDOS attack.

 Slot reservations are a means to avoid these inefficiencies.
-Before downloading the content associated with a slot, a host can deposit collateral to reserve the slot.
+Before downloading the content associated with a slot, a host reserves the slot.
+No collateral is required yet.
 When it succeeds in reserving the slot, then no other hosts can fill the slot.
-After the host downloads the content and calculates a proof, it moves the slot from its reserved state into the filled state.
+After the host downloads the content and calculates a proof, it can move the slot from its reserved state into the filled state by providing collateral and the storage proof.
 Then it begins to periodically provide storage proofs and accrue payments for the slot.

-        collateral               proof
+         reserve             proof & collateral
             |                      |
             v                      v
             ------------------------------------------------------------------